jmcmurtry/jmcmurtry/README.md

 ⚡ I'm interested in fintech and mobile app development

-🌱 I'm currently learning React Native and SvelteKit
+🌱 I'm currently improving my skills in React Native and SvelteKit

 📫 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/johnmcmurtry)